spencer-mcguire/cra-template-reduxStarter/README.md

 - axiosWithAuth
 - PrivateRouter component

-Redux boilerplate is set up with combine reducers and has a simple counter reducer used in one of the routes that use's react-redux's beautiful hooks to access actions and state from reducer's.
+Redux boilerplate is set up but is blank for you to populate as you wish.

-Reducer and action folders are inside a store folder so they are in the same spot.
+Reducers, Actions, and Types folders are inside a STATE folder.

 ```
 | src |